top of page

 That compensation is where problems begin.

-A stiff ankle can alter knee mechanics.
-Limited hip mobility can overload the lower back.
+• Limited hip mobility can overload the lower back.

-Poor trunk control can disrupt rotational sequencing in throwing athletes.
+• Poor trunk control can disrupt rotational sequencing in throwing athletes.

-Inadequate eccentric strength can make deceleration unsafe, even if straight-line speed looks impressive.
+• Inadequate eccentric strength can make deceleration unsafe, even if straight-line speed looks impressive.

-None of these dysfunctions necessarily create immediate symptoms, which is what makes them dangerous.
+None of these dysfunctions necessarily create immediate symptoms, which makes them dangerous.
 Athletes often assume pain is the first sign of a problem.
 In reality, pain is often the final warning after the body has exhausted its ability to compensate.

 Why Talented Athletes Get Away With Bad Movement for Too Long

+Athletes may not want to hear this, but raw talent can be one of the biggest obstacles to long-term development.
 A naturally explosive athlete can overpower poor mechanics for years.
 A flexible athlete can mask instability.
-A strong athlete can compensate for movement inefficiency through brute force.
-Coaches may only see the output.
-Parents may only see the statistics.
+A strong athlete can compensate for movement inefficiency through sheer force.
+Coaches may only see the output, while parents focus on statistics.
 The athlete sees performance validation and assumes everything is working.
 Meanwhile, the body is solving movement problems in increasingly inefficient ways.

 The athlete says, “I felt fine.”